ErrorPro/react-google-autocomplete/README.md

 2. [usePlacesWidget](#useplaceswidget) is a react hook that provides the same functionality as `ReactGoogleAutocomplete` does but it does not create any dom elements.
 Instead, it gives you back a react ref which you can set to any input you want.
 3. [usePlacesAutocompleteService](#useplacesautocompleteservice) is a more complex react hook.
 It uses [google places autocomplete service](https://developers.google.com/maps/documentation/javascript/reference/places-autocomplete-service) and it provides all the functionality to you as the returned value.
 In addition to that, you can set a `debounce` prop which will reduce the amount of requests users send to Google.

+If you find this package helpful please give it a star because it hepls it grow and motivates us to build new features and support the old ones.

 ## Install

 `npm i react-google-autocomplete --save`